 I used my Grandmother’s Famous Homemade Chicken Soup recipe, and it is easiest to go here and grab that recipe.
 I will include the recipe down below too in case you want to get it all in one place :-).

-If you love this gluten free matzo ball soup, check out some of my other soup recipes:
+If you love this gluten free matzo ball soup, check out some of my gluten free soup recipes:

 Are you ready to try making this gluten free matzo ball soup from scratch?